ravneet556/E-Commerce-Web--App-Women-s-shoes-React-/README.md

 ![Screen Shot 2021-04-29 at 6 47 20 AM](https://user-images.githubusercontent.com/33275709/116546101-379a2180-a8bf-11eb-9abe-14ee0ecbb5cf.png)

-SCREEN 7:If cart is empty, on clciking on go shopping button , we can go back to screen 3.
+SCREEN 7:If cart is empty, on clicking on go shopping button , we can go back to screen 3.

 ![Screen Shot 2021-04-29 at 6 47 28 AM](https://user-images.githubusercontent.com/33275709/116546103-379a2180-a8bf-11eb-9aee-20f050e18636.png)